mladenjovanovic/shorts/README.md

 <img src="man/figures/README-unnamed-chunk-10-1.png" width="90%" style="display: block; margin: auto;" />

 To do prediction simpler, use `shorts::predict_kinematics()` function.
-This will provide kinetics and kinematics for 0-6s sprint using 100Hz.
+This will provide kinetics and kinematics for 0-6 $s$ sprint using 100
+$Hz$.

 ``` r
 predicted_kinematics <- predict_kinematics(